quantum-tinkerer/MeanFi/README.md

 Here are some features that are not yet implemented but are planned for future releases:

-- **Superconductive order parameters**.
+- **Superconducting order parameters**.
 Mean-field Hamiltonians do not include pairing terms.
 - **General interactions**.
-We allow only density-density interactions (e.g. Coulomb) which can be described by a second-order tensor.
+We allow only density-density interactions (e.g. Coulomb) which can be described by a rank two tensor.
 - **Temperature effects**.
 Density matrix calculations are done at zero temperature.

 ## Installation